AhmedNoor-Official/Data-Classification-using-ML/README.md

 I then had to train an SVM model for each combination from the given 4 combinations and test it on the normalised validation set.
 The accuracy rate for each combination on the validation set was reported.
-And finally, I selected the best combination of parameters applied and tested again and reported the result.
+And finally, I selected the best combination of parameters applied and tested again on the test set and reported the result.